Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: An Improvement for Unsplittable -CVRP

 \subsection{An LP-Based Algorithm}

-When $k$ is a constant, there are at most $n^k=n^{O(1)}$ different tours, denoted by $\T$.
+When $k$ is a fixed integer, there are at most $n^k=n^{O(1)}$ different tours, denoted by $\T$.
 The idea of the LP-based algorithm is to define a variable $x_T$ for each tour $T\in\T$, and then solve the following LP in $n^{O(1)}$ time.

 Recall that $k$-CVRP can be reduced to the minimum weight $k$-set cover problem.
-The idea of the above LP is the same as the LP of $k$-set cover.
-Each vertex $v\in V$ can be seen as an element.
-Each tour $T\in\T$ can be seen as a set which contains all vertices $v\in T$ and has a weight of $w(T)$.
-We need to find a minimum weight collection of sets to cover all vertices.
+The above LP follows the same framework as the LP relaxation for the weighted $k$-set cover problem.
+Each vertex $v\in V$ is regarded as an element.
+Each tour $T\in\T$ is regarded as a set containing all vertices $v\in T$, with weight $w(T)$.
+The goal is to find a minimum weight collection of sets (tours) to cover all elements (vertices).

 Next, we give a simple analysis of the LP-based algorithm.
 The details can be seen in~\cite{uncvrp}.